AndrewPoppe/melviewr/README.md

 Other Usage
 -----------

 In addition to running the command from within R interactively, you can also write a shell script to open the GUI directly from the terminal.
 Something like the following should work, assuming `melviewr` has already been installed.
+Just save the following code to a file called "melviewr" and use `chmod` to make it executable.
+Then, put it somewhere in your `PATH`.

 ```r
 #! /usr/bin/env Rscript